 - Lifetime: $349.99

 Those questions make the experience feel more personal, which is critical for platforms like Pianote with so much video content.
-But, in this case, we don’t feel they are essential, and it’s nice to get started quickly.
+But, in this case, I don’t feel they are essential, and it’s nice to get started quickly.

 Anyone considering Playground Sessions should know that you cannot use an acoustic piano, as you can with other platforms; you must use a digital piano/keyboard or MIDI controller.